 We’ve heard the symptoms of coronavirus can mimic those of a common cold.
 How do I know that my child doesn’t have it if he or she comes down with the sniffles?

 So, again, it’s important to remember that, for the most part, children have a milder illness.
-And, just as it is with adults, those children most at risk for having serious forms of the illness are those whose immune systems are compromised either because they are on medicines to suppress their immune systems or they’ve got an underlying lung disease, such as cystic fibrosis.
+And, just as it is with adults, those children most at risk for having a serious case are those whose immune systems are compromised either because they are on medicines to suppress their immune systems or they’ve got an underlying lung disease, such as cystic fibrosis.

 A study published in the online journal Pediatrics made headlines with the warning that children can become seriously ill from coronavirus.
 Did it reveal anything we didn’t know before about COVID-19’s dangers for children?

-DR. RONALD KLEINMAN: We’ve expected all along that some children will be seriously affected.
-There was one lone death in China of a child between the ages of 10 and 20, as far as we know.
-Of the others who have become seriously ill, for the most part, all of these children had an underlying illness that made them more vulnerable to this disease, which explains why they became seriously ill.
+DR. RONALD KLEINMAN: We’ve expected all along that some children will be seriously affected, and there have been deaths.
+But those who have become seriously ill, for the most part, are children with an underlying illness that made them more vulnerable to this disease, which explains why they became seriously ill.